-This technology is a nanoparticle-based drug that can be administered orally for effective systemic delivery and sustained release of appetite-suppressing hormone lipocalin-2 (LCN2) to treat obesity.
+This technology is a nanoparticle-based drug that can be administered orally for effective systemic delivery and sustained release of the appetite-suppressing hormone lipocalin-2 (LCN2) to treat obesity and metabolic diseases.

-Current methods of treating obesity with hormone agonists to repress appetite have been effective in reducing weight, but their method of delivery — subcutaneous injection — poses an obstacle to patient adherence to treatment.
+Current methods of treating obesity with hormone agonists to suppress appetite have been effective in reducing weight, but their method of delivery — subcutaneous injection — poses an obstacle to patient adherence.
 While switching to oral formulations can improve medication adherence, safely delivering hormones at effective doses to the bloodstream is a challenge because of the stomach’s acidic environment and the intestinal epithelium’s limited permeability.
+Additionally, expanding the use of appetite-regulating hormones to metabolic diseases such as diabetes remains limited by delivery challenges.

 The Technology: Efficacious, extended-release oral formulation of hunger-suppressing hormone

-This technology is an orally administered obesity treatment, called LIGNOCAL, that is designed to enable high bioavailability of appetite-suppressing hormone lipocalin-2 (LCN2) through nanoencapsulation.
-The polymers used to encapsulate LCN2 into nanoparticles are designed to safeguard the hormone across the wide pH range of the gastrointestinal tract and facilitate its crossing into the bloodstream while showing low cytotoxicity.
-Sustained release of LCN2 by the nanoparticles into the bloodstream maintains a bioactive systemic LCN2 concentration for at least two days and enables delivery of LCN2 to the hypothalamus, pancreas, and fatty tissues where LCN2 decreases appetite, increases beta islet cells, insulin secretion, and energy expenditure, and maintains glucose metabolism to exert its weight-regulatory effects.
+This technology is an orally administered obesity treatment, called LIGNOCAL, that is designed to enable high bioavailability of the appetite-suppressing hormone lipocalin-2 (LCN2) through nanoencapsulation.
+The polymers used to encapsulate LCN2 into nanoparticles protect the hormone across the wide pH range of the gastrointestinal tract and facilitate its transport into the bloodstream while showing low cytotoxicity.
+Sustained release of LCN2 by the nanoparticles maintains a bioactive systemic LCN2 concentration for at least two days and enables delivery of LCN2 to the hypothalamus, pancreas, and fatty tissues, where LCN2 decreases appetite, increases -islet cells and insulin secretion, increases energy expenditure, and maintains glucose metabolism to exert its weight-regulatory effects.

 This technology and its short-term weight loss effect have been validated in LCN2 knockout mice.
 Cytotoxicity screening of this technology has been conducted in hematopoietic stem cells.
 The effects of LCN2 have been validated in lean or obese mice and non-human primates.